Do I need to replace my car seat after a crash or accident?

 Answer: It depends on the severity of the crash you were involved in based on NHTSA’s five criteria (listed below) and what your specific car seat manufacturer says about that specific child restraint.
 If you are unsure after reading this post, the best thing to do is call the manufacturer of your specific car seat.

-Most car seats need to be replaced if they were in a vehicle that experience a crash — even if the child was NOT in the car seat during the crash.
+Many car seats need to be replaced if they were in a vehicle that is involved in a crash — even if the child was NOT in the car seat during the crash.
 Crash forces can be extreme.
 The seat will withstand some crash energy even if the seat were empty and even more so if the car seat was occupied.

 In a substantial crash, the crash forces may be enough to bend the steel in your car’s frame, therefore, obviously enough to damage the plastic in your child’s car seat (even if you cannot see the damage with the naked eye).